Thursday, January 28, 2016

 447. 6 Feet Deep (1994) - Gravediggaz

 Along with Brotha Lynch Hung's Season of Da Siccness which came out the following year, 1994's Gravediggaz debut 6 Feet Deep remains the ultimate horrorcore album.
-Prince Paul and RZA offer up a slew of dirty, ominously produced beats that find the four MCs doing their best to scare the drug money out of anyone listening.
+Prince Paul and RZA offer up a slew of dirty and ominously produced beats that find the four MCs doing their best to scare the drug money out of anyone listening.
 RZA in particular is nearly foaming at the mic, easily delivering his finest performance as an MC on record.
-"Nowhere to Run, Nowhere to Hide" and especially "Bang Your Head" are outstanding and the album as a whole is equally hilarious and menacing.
-Not as over the top as Lynch Hung if we were to compare, but 6 Feet ranks mighty high on the list of joints under the massive Wu-Tang umbrella.
+"Nowhere to Run, Nowhere to Hide" and especially "Bang Your Head" are outstanding, plus the album as a whole is equally hilarious and menacing.
+Not as over the top as Lynch Hung if we were to compare, but 6 Feet ranks mighty high on the list of records under the massive Wu-Tang umbrella.

 446. Glass Houses (1980) - Billy Joel